logicalicy/advent_of_code/2022/12/01/README.md

 # 2022/12/01

-On the first day of Christmas, the [advent of code](https://adventofcode.com/) brought to me, an elf that counted calories with Elixir.
+First day of [advent of code](https://adventofcode.com/): elf that counted calories with Elixir.

 ## Run